You’ve got to double sales this quarter. But you know this time of year is never a strong performer.

 Because to them, ketchup is perfect 365 days a year, and there’s no traditional family Christmas dinner that’s going to get in the way of a dollop or two!

-And the end result went down a treat.
-Our social engagement reached an all-time high with Heinz themselves getting in touch to give their seal of approval.
+So the end result went down a treat - Our social engagement reached an all-time high with Heinz themselves getting in touch to give their seal of approval.

 So what’s clear from this saucy little ad campaign?
 Well, it’s that some ideas don’t need to be hugely elaborate.
 Especially in the context of a familiar narrative, we can all relate to.
 In fact, being brave enough to not sell your product, but instead, point out that it isn’t always welcome… can be, well… welcoming.
 It also doesn’t need to be entirely on the nose.
 Sometimes, sitting on the fence and just asking the question can be enough to strike a chord and leave a lasting impression.
 And let’s face it, if your audience is thinking about your product, they’re halfway to buying it (no matter what time of the year)!